Logo Dark

 Basic knowledge of Vue and Nuxt.Js

-The first step is the correct configuration of your project environment to ease the development.
-You’ll need Node.js and npm installed on your system.
-These will enable you to create and manage both the frontend and the backend of the store.
+A proper project environment setup is the very first step because it makes development easier and nicer.
+You’ll need Node. js and npm installed on your machine.
+These enable you to manage both the front end and the back end of the store.

 Install Node.js and npm